Uanela/arkos/CANARY_NOTES.md

 ### Add

+- add batch update and delete on services and control

 ### Change

+- make first stable debugging workable

+### Fix

+- Fixed empty authConfigs.authenticationControl|accessControl object deactivates autentication
+- Manually added messae and stack on development to ensure those in non production env.
 - Send same error codes in production and development to easy frontend error mapping

-### Fix

-- Fixing empty authConfigs.authenticationControl|accessControl object deactivates autentication
+- fixed strict routing only work for exported routers on swagger documenation

 ### Remove